qooxdoo/qooxdoo/docs/tutorial/twitter/tutorial-part-8.md

 `icon` child control.
 Our test will check if the `icon` property value is correctly applied to the icon widget.
 First of all, create a corresponding class **tweets.test.TweetView** in the `source/class/tweets/test` directory.
-(We won't be needing the DemoTest class any more, so feel free to delete it.)
+(We won't be needing the DemoTest class anymore, so feel free to delete it.)

 ```javascript
 /**